Hortivation/getting-started/application_owners/README.md

 ```

 Now we need a JWT access token to setup RabbitMQ subscriptions and publish messages.
 Either create a JWT access token with the instructions above
-about the Hub Protocol or use the [/retrieve_token](http://hub.hortivation.nl/api/docs#/authentication/retrieve_token_retrieve_token_get) endpoint.
+about the Hub Protocol or use the [/retrieve_token](http://hub.hortivation.nl/api/docs#/authentication/retrieve_token_retrieve_token_get) endpoint
+(make sure that you are logged in before using this endpoint).
 When you have this access token you can use the python script as follows:

 ```bash
 python pubsub.py -t REPLACE-WITH-YOUR-ACCESS-TOKEN